swobspace/wobapphelpers/README.md

 This is the ''master'' branch, for use with rails >= 5.2.

-BREAKING CHANGE sind 3-0: please reinstall wobapphelpers locales with:
+BREAKING CHANGE between 3-0 -> master: please reinstall wobapphelpers locales with:

   * rails g wobapphelpers:install